adamhorner/hmscreens/README.md

 other screens to the left of the main screen as shown under the "Arrangement" section of the Displays preference pane.

+Also see the AppleScript file `screenres.scpt` for an example of how hmscreens might be used.

+## To Do

+- Finish the man page.
+It was never completed in the original codebase.

 ## Changelog

 This only gives details of the early changes (before 2014).
 See the git commits